|

 He ate more of the trailmix and drank from his bottle.
 He needed to

 find a stream soon to refill it.
-He picked up the camera and searched
+He picked up the and searched

-for the couple he had been spying on earlier.
+for the couple he had been on earlier.

 He found them.
 Kissing.
-The male, a blond fellow up front with a
+The male, a fellow up front with a

 white-haired horse's body, was fondling the female, his hand up her